What A Case Of Mistaken Identity Tells Us About Race In America

 David Greene: Could you walk us through the timeline of events in this story?

 Gene Demby: Jazmine Barnes was in a car with her mother and three sisters on Dec.
 30 near a Walmart when shots rang out.
 Her mother was shot in the arm but survived.
-But Jazmine, who was seven, was shot in the head and died at the scene.
-The other girls in the car during the shooting said the gunshots came from as a red pickup truck driven by a white male.
-And the New York Times reports that there was another still unsolved shooting in 2017 in the same area that witnesses say was committed by a white man in a Ford pickup.
+But Jazmine, who was 7, was shot in the head and died at the scene.
+The other girls in the car during the shooting said the gunshots came from a red pickup truck driven by a white male.
+And The New York Times reports that there was another still unsolved shooting in 2017 in the same area that witnesses say was committed by a white man in a Ford pickup.

-So that, in combination with a police sketch of the suspect, created a real fear that this was a racially-motivated attack.
+So that, in combination with a police sketch of the suspect, created a real fear that this was a racially motivated attack.

-But we now know that the suspected shooter was black.
+But we now know that the suspected shooter was black

 Right.
 This week, the police have charged two suspects, Larry Woodruffe, the alleged shooter, and Eric Black Jr., the alleged driver.
 The police say they think the shooting was a case of mistaken identity.
 Eric Black and the alleged shooter, they say, were trying to retaliate against someone they had gotten into an argument with earlier, and they misidentified the car Jazmine Barnes was in.